About our staff

 Apart from organising research-methods training for graduate students in the School of Literatures, Languages, and Cultures, I teach undergraduate and graduate courses on eighteenth-century cultural history, print culture, and historical theory.
 I particularly enjoy my duties as a Personal Tutor for our in-house and visiting students.

 You can learn more about my Honours-level course in Print Culture: Edinburgh and London, 1709-1814, and read about a hilarious new letter by David Hume that I identified recently at the Beinecke Library at Yale.
 If you are currently enrolled as a postgraduate here, you can take my first-semester Option course in the history of historical scholarship: History as Romance, Profession, Critique.
 The seminars in this course are an intellectual highlight of my timetable.

-I am a member of the Advisory Committee for JISC Historical Texts, am Scotland editor of The Scriblerian and the Kit Kats, and I review for a number of publishers, newspapers and journals, including Routledge, Cambridge UP, English Historical Review, Journal of Eighteenth-Century Studies, and The TLS.
+I also am a member of the Advisory Committee for JISC Historical Texts, am Scotland editor of The Scriblerian and the Kit Kats, and I review for a number of publishers, newspapers and journals, including Routledge, Cambridge UP, English Historical Review, Journal of Eighteenth-Century Studies, and The TLS.

 I am on the organising committee for the upcoming ISECS Congress on the Enlightenment, Edinburgh 2019, which will bring around 1300 delegates to our city.
-Do contact me if you would like to get involved.
+Get in touch if you would like to get involved!

 Circulating Enlightenment: primary sources with e-learning modules www.millar-project.ed.ac.uk